PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 3. A seed 'Docker' volume is cloned four times,

-4. Four sidecar containers based on the official Microsoft SQL Server 2017 image are created using a copy of the seed volume created i the previousb step,
+4. Four sidecar containers based on the official Microsoft SQL Server 2017 image are created using a copy of the seed volume created i the previous step,

 5. The DacPac will be deployed to each of the four containers,